cocos2d/cocos2d-x-3rd-party-libs-src/README.md

 sudo apt-get install git
 ```

-- If you want to build 32-bit libs on a 64-bit linux system, you should install *gcc-multilib*
+- If you want to build 32-bit libs on a 64-bit linux system, you should install *gcc-multilib* and *g++-multilib*

 ```
 sudo apt-get update
-sudo apt-get install gcc-multilib
+sudo apt-get install gcc-multilib sudo apt-get install g++-multilib
 ```
 Then use command as follow to build 32-bit libs